RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-services.md

 * `entityTypes`: *{array}* a required array that can contain some of all the following values:
   * `DATA`: The service works with dataobjects
   * `COLLECTION`: The service works with collections, *not supported yet*
-  * `DATASET`: The service works with collections, *not supported yet*
+  * `DATASET`: The service works with datasets, *not supported yet*
-  * `DOCUMENT`: The service works with collections, *not supported yet*
+  * `DOCUMENT`: The service works with documents, *not supported yet*
 * `static`: *{object}* an optional object of parameters to be filled in by the project administrator when he configures a service plugin for results.
 Each parameter, in that object will be defined as following:
   * `object key`: key to point out the parameter in main component props.
 It will also be used as label in the configuration form
   * `type` : *{string}* One of ["bool","char","date","float", "int", "string"].
 It determinates the type that will be actually received at runtime by the plugin
   * `required`: *{boolean}* It means, when true, that the project administrator must fill the attribute value.
-When false, the administrator can leave it blank and, therefore, it can be undefined at plugin runtime
+When false, the administrator can leave it blank and, therefore, it can be undefined at runtime
 * `dynamic`: *{object}* an optional object of parameters to be filled in by the project user when he applies the service.
   * `object key`: key to point out the parameter in main component props
   * `type` : *{string}* working like static parameter
   * `required` : *{boolean}* working like static parameter, but applying to user
   * `label`: *{string}* Parameter label, that will be shown to user

 Please note, about dynamic parameters, that administrator is allowed setting a default value.
-However, even if the administrator provided a default value, the user will be prompted to enter the parameter value he wants to set - yet the field will hold administator default value when opening service configuration box.
+However, even if the administrator provided a default value, the user will be prompted to enter the parameter value he wants to set - yet the field will hold administator default value when opening service runtime configuration box.

 ```json
 {